NilayPatel27/InstagramClone/README.md

 ## Installation

 ### Prerequisites
-- Node.js v14 or above
+- Node.js v20 or above
-- MongoDB or a similar database
+- MongoDB database
 - Git (for cloning the repository)
+- React Native Latest Version

+### Steps to Setup the Project Environment
+Follow [this](https://reactnative.dev/docs/getting-started-without-a-framework) link to Setup the Project Environment.

-### Steps
+### Steps to Start the Project
 1. Clone the repository:
    ```bash
    git clone https://github.com/NilayPatel27/instagramClone